subscribe to ourNewsletter

 PRO: An Affordable Option

 Due to the small amount of material needed, open shelving for kitchens can also be a more affordable option.
-Price will largely depend on material used, with the most common option being wood.
-There are a large range of options, including the striking live-edge wood shelves shown above.
+Price will largely depend on the material used, with the most common option being wood.
+There is a large range of options, including the striking live-edge wood shelves shown above.

 CON: Frequent Cleaning

 Unfortunately, open shelves are more prone to dust.
 Thus, they need more frequent cleaning.
 Especially for those with a significant amount of dishes and decor sitting on their shelves, this can quickly become inconvenient.
 Each shelf as well as the goods sitting on it will need a wipe-down at least once every couple of weeks.

 CON: Always Visible